 Like IRA and 401(k) contributions, the pre-tax money you contribute to a health savings account (HSA) lowers your annual taxable income.

-However, if you're 55 or older, you can contribute an extra $1,000 a year to your HSA, lowering your taxable income even further.
+However, if you're 55 or older, you can contribute an extra $1,000 as an individual or family a year to your HSA, lowering your taxable income even further.

 Trending Stories